boonchu/CI/README.md

 * update: free trail version is not quite usable.
 Many good add on features are off such as YUM, docker, PyPI, LDAP. :-(
 * Okie.
 Alternatively, JFrog offers the open source platform for YUM repository.
 So, I pushed hello world package to the platform and register with yum config manager. (see example: [sbt](https://bintray.com/sbt/rpm/sbt/view))
 * this is my open source repository from bintray.com, [link](https://bintray.com/boonchu/yum-remote-repo)
+* May be... you can try [30 days free trail version with registration](https://www.jfrog.com/artifactory/free-trial/)
 ```
 $ cd /etc/yum.repos.d/ && sudo wget https://bintray.com/boonchu/yum-remote-repo/rpm -O bintray-boonchu-yum-remote-repo.repo
 $ sudo yum search hello